The dire predictions about a Russian cyber onslaught haven’t come true in Ukraine. At least not yet.

 It’s also possible that the Russians themselves needed a functioning telecommunications system, including high-speed data links, for their own communications.
 Images from Ukraine have shown Russian soldiers appearing to use smartphones.
 Modern militaries typically have sophisticated radios for battlefield communications, but glitches might have forced reliance on Internet-based systems instead.

 Finally, there are downsides to using even the most sophisticated cyberweapons.
-A system shut down by a hacker can’t be used for ongoing intelligence-gathering, typically a high priority in wartime.
+A system shut down by a hacker can’t be used for ongoing intelligence gathering, typically a high priority in wartime.
 Even destroyed computers can be replaced ― sometimes within just a few hours.

-“If I wipe a bunch of their computers today, I can’t do that tomorrow,” said Jake Williams, a former National Security Agency hacker, now on the faculty of the IANS, an information security research group.
+“If I wipe a bunch of their computers today, I can’t do that tomorrow,” said Jake Williams, a former National Security Agency hacker, now on the faculty of the information security research group IANS.
 “A big question is: When do you pull the trigger?”

 The best time, he said, is typically at the beginning of a conflict, when depriving victims of the ability to detect attacks and communicate with the outside world can be demoralizing.
 By the time tanks are rolling in the streets and cities are being bombed, the most effective moment for cyberattacks often has passed.